-Going through menopause you may never experience hot flushes, but many women do.
+Going through menopause you may never experience hot flushes, but many women do with around 75% of menopausal woman experiencing them at some point.
 It’s a feeling of intense warmth that spreads over your body.
 It can also include sweating and a red flush.
 While that may not sound so terrible it can be disorienting, as well as cause a great deal of discomfort – and, as it can occur at night, it can disrupt sleep, further reducing quality of life.

 Best treatments for menopause symptoms

 What do you do when there’s a heatwave?
 Put those same tools to use when you experience hot flushes.
 So dig out the electric fan, or handheld version, wear loose fitting clothing and if necessary, keep a small cool pack with you containing a cold gel pack.
 You can also buy Magicool or other similar spray products that help cool you down when you need.

 One very small study (only 33 women) published in the American Journal of Obstetrics and Gynecology found that controlled breathing for 15 minutes twice a day helped reduce hot flushes by half, compared to biofeedback treatment (in simple terms, this is where your brain activity is monitored, with the aim of training your brain to calm down).
 Controlled breathing involves inhaling for a count of five, then exhaling for a count of five, repeating this over the 15-minute period.

 Use ice to cool hot flushes